 - Joel Castón, Incarcerated Resident of the DC Jail (by phone)

-The event will be hosted by Marc Howard, Director of the Prisons and Justice Initiative, and moderated by Sanford Ungar, Director of the Free Speech Project.
+The event was hosted by Marc Howard, Director of the Prisons and Justice Initiative, and moderated by Sanford Ungar, Director of the Free Speech Project.